Growing a Foreign Brand in China

 Time investment (12–36 months to gain traction)

-Financial commitment (marketing, content, partnerships)
+Financial commitment (marketing, content, partnerships) - Content is not optional.

 Operational readiness (supply, responsiveness, local support)